Freight train

-A freight train, also called a goods train or cargo train, is a railway train that is used to carry cargo, as opposed to passengers.
+A freight train, goods train, or cargo train, is a railway train that is used to carry cargo, as opposed to passengers.
 Freight trains are made up of one or more locomotives which provide propulsion, along with one or more railroad cars (also known as wagons) which carry freight.
-A wide variety of cargos are carried on trains, but the low friction inherent to rail transport means that freight trains are especially suited to carrying bulk and heavy loads over longer distances.
+A wide variety of cargoes are carried on trains, but the low friction inherent to rail transport means that freight trains are especially suited to carrying bulk and heavy loads over longer distances.

 History

-The earliest recorded use of rail transport for freight was in Babylon, circa 2,200 B.C.E.
-This took the form of wagons pulled on wagonways by horses or even humans.
+The earliest recorded use of rail transport for freight was in Babylon, circa 2200 BCE.
+This use took the form of wagons pulled on wagonways by horses or even humans.

 Locomotives

 Freight trains are almost universally powered by locomotives.
-Historically, steam locomotives were predominant, but beginning in the 1920s diesel and electric locomotives displaced steam due to their higher reliability, cleaner emissions, and lower costs.
+Historically, steam locomotives were predominant, but beginning in the 1920s diesel and electric locomotives displaced steam due to their greater reliability, cleaner emissions, and lower costs.

 Freight cars

 Freight trains carry cargo in freight cars, also known as goods wagons, which are unpowered and designed to carry various types of goods.

+Different types of freight cars may be used by a train, such as: